29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 • Fewer customization options

-The browser does everything in clean, flexible containers using fewer system resources.
-With multiple tabs open (of webpages, embedded document viewer, and file management), it consumes less than 300 MB of RAM.
+The browser efficiently manages tasks within clean, flexible containers, requiring fewer system resources.
+Even with multiple tabs open for webpages, embedded document viewing, and file management, it uses less than 300 MB of RAM.

 17. Sleipnir